EthanThatOneKid/deno-blog-starter/README.md

 ---

-To create a new blog post, run the following command.

-`dbs --new-post -t "Your Title" -d "Your description."`

-> 💡 You can pass your title and description as well, but they are not required.

 Each of your [blog posts](posts) are represented by a markdown file (file with the `.md` extension).
 Your blog posts can have the following frontmatter associated with them: